keboola/connection-docs/components/data-apps/oidc/microsoft-entra-id/index.md

 Follow these steps to configure you data app in Keboola:

 - Go to your Keboola project.
-- Click on **Data Apps**.
+- Click **Data Apps**.
-- Create a new Data App by clicking on the green **+** button.
+- Create a new Data App by clicking the green **+** button.
-- Give your app a name and click on **Create Data App** to create the app.
+- Give your app a name and click **Create Data App** to create the app.

 ## Step 3: Configure the Authentication Method for Your Data App
 Follow these steps to set up the authentication method for you data app:

 - Go to the newly created Data App.
-- Click on the **Information & Settings** tab.
+- Click the **Information & Settings** tab.
 - Under **Authentication**, select **OIDC** and then **Azure OIDC**.
 - Provide credentials from the Azure portal, such as the **Client ID**, **Client Secret**, and **Tenant ID**.
-- Click on **Save** to apply the changes.
+- Click **Save** to apply the changes.
 - Deploy the data app to get the data app URL, which you will need to specify as the redirect URL.

 ## Step 4: Configure the OAuth Consent Screen
 Follow these steps to set up your data app's OAuth consent screen in the Azure portal.

 - Go to the Azure Portal and open your app.
-- Enter the redirect URL.
-Make sure to add `/_proxy/callback` to the end of your redirect URL.
+- Enter the redirect URL. <br>Make sure to add `/_proxy/callback` to the end of your redirect URL.
 This is how Keboola will send the authentication response to your app.
 Format of the redirect URL is as follows:
 `https://<dataAppId>.hub.<keboolaConnectionHost>/_proxy/callback` (e.g., `https://630064.hub.europe-west3.gcp.keboola.com/_proxy/callback`).
 - Save the changes.